 Studies have examined the definition of readiness among different stakeholders in the kindergarten transition process.
-A national survey of kindergarten teachers showed that teachers identified "ready" children as those who are physically healthy, well-rested and well-fed; able to communicate needs, wants and thoughts verbally; and curious and enthusiastic in approaching new activities.
-Surprisingly, teachers did not attach particular importance to specific numeracy and literacy skills.
-Another study found that teachers place greater emphasis on self-regulatory and interpersonal skills rather than academic competence.
-Parents, in contrast, typically define readiness in terms of academic abilities, such as the ability to count, name objects, or identify letters.
+A recent meta-analysis of 27 international studies of teachers' perception of school readiness found that more early childhood teachers identified non-academic skills (e.g., ability to show empathy, wait in line, take care of personal bathroom needs) as indicators of readiness as compared to academic skills.
+Similarly, another study found that preschool and kindergarten teachers placed greater emphasis on self-regulatory and interpersonal skills rather than academic competence.
+Parents, in contrast, may be more likely to define readiness in terms of academic abilities, such as the ability to count, name objects, or identify letters.